llm-bible/llm-bible.github.io/_publications/dedhia2023im.markdown

 bibkey: dedhia2023im
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.17262"}
-tags: ['Agentic', 'Model Architecture', 'Few-Shot', 'Tools', 'Reinforcement Learning', 'Ethics and Bias', 'Transformer', 'Prompting', 'Attention Mechanism']
+tags: ['Transformer', 'Agentic', 'Tools', 'Ethics and Bias', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism', 'Few-Shot', 'Prompting']
 ---
 Large language models are few-shot learners that can solve diverse tasks from a handful of demonstrations.
 This implicit understanding of tasks suggests that